 Virgin Atlantic is owned by Sir Richard Branson's Virgin Group, and operates flights between the UK and the USA, the Caribbean, the Middle East, Africa, Asia and Australia.
-It is the eighth largest airline in the UK, based on number of passengers, and offers direct departures from London Heathrow, London Gatwick, Manchester and Glasgow.
+It is the seventh largest airline in the UK, based on number of passengers, and offers direct departures from London Heathrow, London Gatwick, Manchester and Glasgow.

-Virgin Atlantic - Extensive US flights, now flying all around the world
+Extensive US flights, now flying all around the world

-Virgin Atlantic - A choice of three seat classes, offering comfort and service
+A choice of three seat classes, offering comfort and service

 Passengers travelling on Virgin Atlantic have a choice of three different classes - Economy, Premium Economy and Upper Class.
 Economy features free meals, drinks and seatback TV's, whilst Premium Economy offers more space, priority boarding, a dedicated cabin crew and more dining options.

 Virgin Atlantic provides Business Class flights in their Upper Class service, with enhanced features such as fully flat beds, extensive menus and the choice of chauffeur-driven ground services or first-class train tickets.